 The new iPads look bright, shiny, and tempting, but they may warrant quite a large sum depending on the model you want to get.
 The latest iPads from Apple, the Air comes with Apple's new boxy design philosophy, a stunning 10.9 Liquid Retina display, powered by the A14 Bionic, great iOS optimization just like the iPhone and support for Apple pencil and costs $899 AUD on Apple Austalia's website.
 The Pro is an eye-watering A$1,329.
 Those are pretty expensive listings for Apple's latest premium tablet devices.
-If that is too much for you to afford, but you still want to get one, there are other more cost-effective routes or options for you.
+If that is too much for you to afford, but you still want to get one, there are other more cost-effective routes or options for you like the refurbished iPad Mini.
 In this post, we are going to discuss refurbished Tablets in Australia, where to get the best deals, how to validate a good refurbished iPad and some of the refurbished product's advantages.

 When considering them, buying from reputable sources is vital to get warranty coverage in case of any defects with the products.

-The iPad Air 1st gen features a 9.7-inch IPS LCD display and equipped with the A7 chipset.
+The iPad Air 1st gen features a 9.7-inch IPS LCD display and is equipped with the A7 chipset.
 It performs remarkably well.
 The first-generation iPad Air 16GB Cellular model starts from $249.

 The Pro version of the iPad perform exceptionally well and are equipped with all the best features.
 The first iPad Pro was launched in 2015 and since then four generations have been launched.
 The price of a refurbished iPad Pro 11" starts from $849 and iPad Pro 12.9" Second Gen starts from $949.